MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/faq/processing-refunds.md

 - You cannot issue multiple refunds for the same amount within 5 minutes of each other, even for different items.

-- Some [billing suite](https://docs.multisafepay.com/payment-methods/billing-suite/) payment methods require us to provide product ids related to the refunded items.
-When using product variants make sure the variants have different ids from each other and the default product.
-With duplicate ids we cannot distinguish what items need to be refunded.
+- Some [pay later](/payment-methods/billing-suite/) methods require product IDs for each refunded item.
+When using product variants, make sure each variant has a unique identifier.
+If you provide duplicate IDs, we cannot distinguish which items to refund.

 For any questions, email the Integration Team at <integration@multisafepay.com>